 It is a big decision to say, “Yes,” to a marriage proposal.
-It is an even bigger decision to refuse the offer after twelve hours.
-Especially if you are Jane Austen.
+It is an even bigger decision to change your mind overnight.

-In Twelve Hours, Phil recreates an intense event in Janes life that is often overlooked.
-It can be read as a story, a dramatic monologue or performed in theatre or non-theatre spaces.
-It is a sensitive subject which he has approached with sentiment, humour and respect.
+The one woman monologue recreates an intense event in Janes life that is often overlooked.
+This drama is approached with sentiment, humour and respect.

 The work is to be performed at St Lawrence Church by actor Kerry Fitzgerald, who trained at Royal Central School of Speech and Drama and directed by Nick and Becky Kitter of Scratchbuilt Productions.
 The performance is promoted by the Friends of St Lawrence, for more information contact Teresa Bates on 07771540709 or e-mail email@example.com